flowchart LR

 | Eric Vetter | “The process by which management determines how the organisation should move from its current manpower position to its desired manpower position” | Movement from “as-is” to “to-be” |

-| James Walker | “Estimating the demand for human resources, identifying the sources of supply, and developing strategies to match demand and supply” | Three-step demand–supply–strategy spine |
+| James W. Walker | “Estimating the demand for human resources, identifying the sources of supply, and developing strategies to match demand and supply” | Three-step demand-supply-strategy spine |

-5.1.2 Nature and Features
+6.2.2 Nature and Features of HRP

-- Time-bound.
-Every demand and every supply estimate is anchored to a date.
+- Time-bound — every demand and every supply estimate is anchored to a date.

-- Enables training and development.
-A multi-year skill-gap forecast is the single best input to a training plan.
+- Enables training and development — a multi-year skill-gap forecast is the single best input to a training plan.

-5.1.4 The HRP Process
+6.2.4 The Five-Step HRP Process

 | # | Step | What it produces |